Tri-allate: Application

 It is incorporated to soil pre-sowing or (IBS) incorporated by sowing, and is applied immediately before or up to 3 weeks before sowing.
 It is recommended to incorporate it 2–4 cm deep, and within 6 hours if the soil is moist, or 24 hours if dry, to minimise volatilisation.
 Proper incorporation is essential for efficacy, and two-pass incorporation is needed for maximum efficacy.
 Efficacy can also be reduced if the top 2 cm of soil is very dry.

 Tri-allate is applied at 0.8-1.0 kg/Ha (0.71-0.89 lbs/ac) in Australia, with a spraywater volume of 30 to 100 L/Ha (3.2-10.7 US gal/ac).
 Triallate is sold as an emulsifiable concentrate of 500 g/L active ingredient.

 Compatibility

 Tri-allate is compatible with spray mixes containing chlorsulfuron, diclofop-methyl, trifluralin, glyphosate and oryzalin.

 Crops applied to

 Tri-allate is applied to wheat, triticale, chickpeas, barley, peas, linseed, lupins, canola, faba beans and safflower.
 It was used on canary grass, but this registration was not renewed by the manufacturers, circa 2000.

 Weeds controlled

 Tri-allate is used to control wild oats, annual ryegrass, wireweed, phalaris spp, fumitory, cereal oats, sand fescue, silvergrass, wintergrass, paradoxa grass (canary grass), corn gromwell (sheepweed) and rough poppy.
-It supresses brome grass, barleygrass, cornered jack (doublegee), caltrop (yellowvine & bullhead), yellow burr weed, deadnettle and speedwell.
+It suppresses brome grass, barleygrass, cornered jack (doublegee), caltrop (yellowvine & bullhead), yellow burr weed, deadnettle and speedwell.